kinow/autosubmit/docs/source/usage/workflow_recovery/setstatus.rst

 The second argument has four alternatives, the -fl, -fc, -fs and -ft; with those we can apply a filter for the jobs we want to change:

-* The -fl variable recieves a list of jobnames separated by blank spaces: e.g.:
+* The -fl variable receives a list of job names separated by blank spaces: e.g.:
     ::

      "cxxx_20101101_fc3_21_sim cxxx_20111101_fc4_26_sim"